Last Updated October 30, 2021

 Once you master the recipe – which honestly is so easy, you’ll get there in your first batch – then you can try mixing things up.

 You can add chopped fresh herbs or 1/3 cup shredded cheese to the batter for a little variety.
 You can also make these into “Grands” or mini biscuits by adjusting your biscuit cutter size and the bake time.
 Mini biscuits make fun appetizers.

 Flaky Homemade Biscuits

 You can adapt this recipe slightly to make a fantastic cobbler.
-Instead of 1 tablespoon of sugar, mix in 1/3 cup white sugar and 1/4 cup brown sugar.
+Instead of 1/2 teaspoon of sugar, mix in 1/3 cup white sugar and 1/4 cup brown sugar.
 Combine everything in the bowl with your hands and chill.

 In another bowl, mix some fresh sliced fruit (such as peaches or berries) with white sugar, brown sugar, a touch of cinnamon and little cornstarch.
 Pour it into a deep dish pan.
 Then, crumble the sweet cobbler dough on top, covering completely.

 Sprinkle a little course sugar on top.
 Bake in a 375F-degree oven or pellet grill, until the topping is baked through.
 Serve with vanilla ice cream.